1. Fermi’s Paradox: Scientists

 289.

 amino acid in this protein?
-1 in 4,913.
+Now the odds are 1 in 4,913.
 With each additional amino acid in

 order, the odds grow exponentially.
 To get all 17 linked in the right order,

 the odds have been calculated at one chance in a number that would be written as a 1 followed by 552 zeroes.
-That's more than the number of characters in this paragraph and the one above it.
+If you're thinking that this is more than the number of characters in this paragraph and the one above it, think bigger.
 That

-is a larger number than the number of seconds the universe has been in
+is a larger number than the total number of seconds the universe has been in

 existence.
-It is a larger number than the total number of atoms in the
+In fact, it is larger than the total number of atoms in the

-manage to link up, they are still unprotected, floating around in a primordial
+manage to link up in the correct order, they are still unprotected, floating around in that supposed primordial

 soup, with no way to replicate.
 And self-replication is one part of the